How Schools Can Manage Conflict

 Once the conflict is acknowledged, the next step is to determine the cause of the conflict.
 Schools should conduct a thorough investigation to gather all the facts and determine what is at the root of the conflict.

-This could involve talking to both teachers involved in the conflict, as well as other staff members who may have witnessed the conflict.
+This could involve talking to both Teachers involved in the conflict, as well as other staff members who may have witnessed the conflict.

 Encourage open communication

-Effective communication is essential in resolving conflicts between teachers.
-Schools should encourage both teachers involved in the conflict to communicate openly and honestly with each other.
-This may involve providing mediation or counselling services to help both parties work through their issues.
+Effective communication is essential in resolving conflicts between Teachers.
+Schools should encourage both Teachers involved in the conflict to communicate openly and honestly with each other.

 Involve a neutral third party